Python List clear() Method: Remove All Items from a List

 Explanation: Since both `a` and `b` reference the same list object, clearing `a` empties `b` as well.
 Using clear() is key when list identity must remain consistent across multiple references.

-Real-World Use Cases for list clear() Method
+Real-World Use Cases for Python list clear() method

 Domain Scenario